 She glared at him, her face reflecting her fury, and stalked out onto the balcony without another word.
 Good.
 Now just get over your mad long enough to look down before I pass out.
-The Widowmaker Reborn: Volume 2 of the Widowmaker Trilogy Hill closed the door behind her.
+Hill closed the door behind her.
 "Well, here we are, Widowmaker," he said easily.
 "My offer still stands: you can walk away safely, and the money will be in your attorneys' account tomorrow."
 "Fuck my attorneys," said Nighthawk.
-"I'm doing this forme, nothim."
+"I'm doing this for me, not him."
 "Ah!" said Hill with a smile.
 "Enlightened self-interest.
 That certainly makes you more comprehensible to me."
 He paused.
 "Let me make sure we understand each other.
 I release you, I pay you off, and you leave my office.
 I don't know how many men you have out there"-he waved his hand in the general direction of Friday's bombs-"but you call them off and take them away with you."
 He paused and stared at Nighthawk.
 "Ibn ben Khalid you leave behind."
 "Agreed."
 Where the hell are you?